 input fields.
 We’ll do that after we’ve defined the

-SavePassword messages will be triggered when the user types in the name, email, and password respectively.
+SavePassword messages will be triggered when the user enters name, email, and password respectively.
 The

 Signup message will be triggered when the Create my account button is clicked.